Michigan Area of The United Methodist Church: Mission

 The mission of the conference is to, "Make Disciples of Jesus Christ for the Transformation of the world."

 Districts

-The Michigan Area Annual Conference is organized into Nine districts: Central Bay, East Winds, Greater Detroit, Greater Southwest, Heritage, Mid-Michigan, Midwest, Northern Waters And Northern Skies.
+The Michigan Area Annual Conference is organized into seven districts: Central Bay, East Winds, Greater Detroit, Greater Southwest, Heritage, Western Waters And Northern Skies.

 Michigan Area

-The conference is led by Bishop David A. Bard, who was appointed in 2016.
+The conference is led by Bishop David A. Bard, who was appointed in 2020 and re-appointed in 2024.

-On June 10, 2015 it was announced that the voting members at the 2015 West Michigan Annual Conference had voted in favor of joining with the Detroit Annual Conference to create a "New Michigan Area Conference."
-Pastor Glenn M. Wagner of Grand Haven and Rev. Marsha Woolley of Northville were selected as co-chairs of the new conference.
-The final vote tally follows: 551 yes and 83 no. As stated in the approved legislative materials, the new conference shall be established no later than January 1, 2019.

-Michigan's General Conference Delegates are Anne Soles, John Wharton
+The Michigan Conference is the creation of two former United Methodist annual conferences: the Detroit Conference and the West Michigan Annual Conference.
+In June 2015, the two conferences voted overwhelmingly to create one single conference for the Michigan Area.
+The Michigan Conference began operating as one community on July 1, 2018 and began legally operating on January 1, 2019.

 Major Cities

 Major Cities in the conference include: Detroit, Traverse City, Grand Rapids, Kalamazoo, Sault.
 Ste.
 Marie, Bay City, Lansing, and Mackinaw City.